Angelina7355/Portfolio-2024-Angelina-Viviano/Simple News Website/README.md

-# Simple News Wesbsire Code Utilizing MySQL Querying, PHP, & AWS Server
+# Simple News Website Code Utilizing MySQL Querying, PHP, & AWS Server
 ## Project for CSE 503: Rapid Prototype Development & Creative Programming
 - A 1-week project completed in collaboration with one partner.
 - Goal: This project implements a secure and intuitive web application for managing user accounts, stories, and comments.
 Key features include: